 SAR provides a right for the data subject/applicant to see their own personal data, rather than a right to see copies of documents that contain their personal data.
-Often, the easiest way to provide the relevant information is to supply copies of original documents, where it is reasonable to do so.
+Often, the easiest way to

 Information must be supplied to the data subject/applicant in an intelligible, easy to understand form, unless to do so would involve 'disproportionate' effort.
 For manual records this would involve photocopies.
 For computerised records these can be supplied as a printout but must contain explanations of codes or abbreviations where appropriate.
 If the 'disproportionate' effort issue arises, the records can be shared with the individual on a face to face basis who can be asked to visit the premises to view their records.